-The working life of a sail mainly depends on its being regularly maintained.

-Advice: At the end of the sailing season, and if possible before winter, leave your sails to a specialist to have efficient maintenance and repairs.
+How long a sail lasts mainly depends on its regular maintenance.
+Piece of advice: At the end of the sailing season, and if possible before winter, leave your sails to a specialist to have efficient maintenance and repairs.

 When sailing, trim the sails properly in accordance with the stresses in order to reduce the harmful strains on the fabric.